ucsb-cs8/w19-mirza/_info/lab_office_hours.md

 # Lab Hours

 * Closed labs will be held in Phelps 3525 on {{ site.lab_times}}.
-* Open labs will be held in Phelps 3525 on Tuesdays, and in Phelps 2510 on all other days.
+* Open labs will be held in the evenings in Phelps 3525 on Wednesdays (same day as closed labs), and in Phelps 2510 on all other days.
+Please check the detailed schedule below

 <style>
 iframe { width: 100%;height:880px; overflow: scroll; }